hpc/charliecloud/doc/ch-image_desc.rst

 :code:`ch-image` checks if something exists, then re-authenticate when upgrading the token to read-write for upload.
-If your site uses one-time passwords such as provided by a security device, you can specify :code:`--password-once` to provide a new secret each time.
+If your site uses one-time passwords such as provided by a security device, you can specify :code:`--password-many` to provide a new secret each time.

 These values are not saved persistently, e.g. in a file.
 Note that we do use normal Python variables for this information, without pinning them into